 If you are in the retail business and you are not too technical then you can still manage by keeping the below- mentioned tips in mind.

 - Content is another very important parameter to keep in mind while going mobile responsive.
-You may write and present your content in a certain way for your desktop version but the same may not work for a mobile friendly version.
-As a retailer, you need to be clear about what message you want to convey in order to avoid content related confusions.
+You may write and present your content in a certain way for your desktop version but the same may not work for a mobile-friendly version.
+As a retailer, you need to be clear about what message you want to convey in order to avoid content related confusion.

 Google will also index desktop websites.
 Priority would be given to mobile-optimized sites over a desktop one.